Dalymount Park: Abandoned development plans

 In 2003, a deal was agreed to sell the Tramway End to the owner of the Phibsboro Shopping Centre, a property company named Albion.

 On 4 May 2006, Bohemian F.C. members voted to allow the club's board enter into negotiations for the sale of Dalymount Park.
 The proposed deal would have seen Andorey Developments pay €25 million for the ground in Phibsborough as well as building the club a new stadium in Castleknock, at a cost of €21 million to Andorey.

 On 5 September 2006, club members approved a second, increased offer from Danniger Developments.
 The new offer would have resulted in the sale of Dalymount Park to property developer Liam Carroll for €45 million and a new purpose-built 10,000-seater stadium (with a projected cost of €21 million, to be met by the developer).
 The club would then relocate to the proposed stadium near Dublin Airport, four miles from their current home.

-On 7 November 2008, Bohemian F.C. lost a court case against Albion Properties Ltd over the ownership of a section of Dalymount Park at the Tramway End of the ground which put the deal with Liam Carroll in serious doubt.
+However, Albion objected to the sale based on their claim to ownership of the Tramway End.
+Bohemians maintained that the 2003 purchase by Albion had not been finalised and the matter went to the courts to resolve the dispute over legal ownership of the stand.
+On 7 November 2008, Bohemian F.C. lost the court case to Albion Properties Ltd over the ownership of a section of the Tramway End at Dalymount Park, putting the deal with Liam Carroll in serious doubt.
 By August 2009, Carroll had lost his own court battle to enter examinership, sending both the Zoe Group and Danniger into liquidation, and leaving Carroll unable to finance the purchase of Dalymount.

 In late 2009, the owner of Albion Ltd offered to build a new €18 million stadium for Bohs in return for Dalymount Park, with Albion wanting the ground to help redevelop the adjoining Phibsborough Shopping Centre.
-Given the collapse of the Irish property sector, this did not materialise and by April 2012 the National Asset Management Agency (NAMA) had assumed ownership of the Tramway End.
+Given the collapse of the Irish property sector, this did not materialise and by April 2012, the National Asset Management Agency (NAMA) had assumed ownership of the Tramway End.
 In anticipation of securing the Carroll deal, Bohemians had taken out a loan with Zurich Bank.
 This debt, along with a prior lien on Dalymount Park granted to club members, put the club in a weak financial position.